dathere/100.dathere.com/exercises-setup.md

 ![Binder](https://mybinder.org/badge_logo.svg)

 However, you may choose to run the exercises on your system.
 The rest of this page is an overview of how to load the exercises and how to install qsv locally.
+You may [continue to the next page](notes.md) instead if you won't do exercises on your system.

 ### 1. Download and extract the exercises